 Though this is true, players in this situation will be able to continue to play with others who have access to the other expansions, though within the limits of the content they have purchased.

-New players are able to participate in a free trial of the game that has no time restrictions, though there are limits on what a player will have access to when playing the game, including being capped at level 60 and not having access to many social interactions like DMs or the ability to create custom Parties.
+New players can participate in a free trial of the game that has no time restrictions, though there are limits on what a player will have access to when playing the game, including being capped at level 70 and not having access to many social interactions like DMs or the ability to create custom Parties.
 They also will not be able to use the Market Board or Retainers.

-With a “Free Trial” players will have access to the base game and Heavensward, though this should give a great taste of the game and will most likely encourage you to purchase a subscription before you completely level up a class.
+With a “Free Trial” players will have access to the base game, Heavensward and Stormblood, though this should give a great taste of the game and will most likely encourage you to purchase a subscription before you completely level up a class.

 The Base Game (Starter Edition), which includes A Realm Reborn and Heavensward, capping a player at level 60, Shadowbringers (the expansion pack that includes Stormblood and Shadowbringers), or a “Complete Edition” which includes the Starter Edition and the expansions of the game.
 Note, the Complete Edition will never include expansions that have not been fully launched or are still in pre-order, meaning that players who are currently joining the game while there is a pre-order, such as right now for Endwalker, will also have to make that purchase if they would like to participate in the expansion.

 Luckily for players, pre-orders come with many benefits, making the purchase a bit brainless, especially if you know you enjoy the content, though again this purchase is not necessary if you are uncertain about playing the new expansion.